ntop/ntopng/doc/src/clickhouse/clickhouse.rst

 Here are the steps to perform the migration.

-- Install ClickHouse as described in the guide_.
+- Install ClickHouse as described in the `guide <https://clickhouse.com/#quick-start>`_.
 This will automatically pull in :code:`clickhouse-client`.
 - Update the installed ntopng with the most recent development package (version :code:`5.1.211119` or above).
 This will automatically pull in :code:`nindex`.
 For packages already installed it suffices to run :code:`apt-get update && apt-get install ntopng` (on Debian/Ubuntu) or :code:`yum install ntopng` (on Centos).
 - Open a shell and download the script